Eshaan2605/CollegeBuddy/README.md

+# Overview Campus Course & Records Manager (CollegeDuddy)
 A Java-based terminal application designed to efficiently manage student records and course data within a campus environment.
 This project provides a structured and scalable way to handle academic information such as student details, course listings, and enrollments.

 # Overview

-Campus Course & Records Manager (AcadSync) is a lightweight academic management system built using Java.
+Campus Course & Records Manager is a lightweight academic management system built using Java.
 It is designed to simulate how universities manage student-course relationships using structured data and modular programming.

 The system allows users to: